argilla-io/argilla/docs/_source/guides/llms/practical_guides/create_dataset.md

 ## Add suggestions

 Suggestions refer to suggested responses (e.g. model predictions) that you can add to your records to make the annotation process faster.
-These can be added upon the creation of the record or at a later stage.
+These can be added during the creation of the record or at a later stage.
 The suggestion should follow the schema of the response of the type of question answered by the suggestion:

 ::::{tab-set}